Timinator2000/techio-algo-x/19 - 2025 and beyond/10 - crossword.md

 ![Crossword (Coloring)](Crossword3.png)
 <BR>

-Each of these six requirements is colored exactly twice, creating a structure that is highly conducive to usuing mutual exclusivity.
+Each of these six requirements is colored exactly twice, creating a structure that is highly conducive to using mutual exclusivity.

 # Enforcing Sameness with Mutual Exclusivity